corynissen/geocodeHERE/cran-comments.md

-geocodeHERE 0.1.1
+geocodeHERE 0.1.2
-* unzip files in temp directory for better cleanup
-* lower R dependency to 3.0.0 for wider adoption
+* Documentation changes only.
+Change /donttest to /dontrun in some examples.
+These are examples where bulk data is uploaded to an external API